Extra Brut Champagne: The Trend Toward Less Sugar Explained

 Extra Brut vs. Brut: More Than Just Numbers

-Why is Extra Brut Becoming Increasingly Popular?
+Why is Extra Brut Becoming More Popular?

-Focus on Terroir Expression
+Terroir Expression in Focus

 Culinary Versatility

 The reduced sweetness makes Extra Brut the ideal food companion.
-Whether with oysters, sushi, or even savory dishes – the dry style harmonizes brilliantly with complex flavors.
+Whether with oysters, sushi, or even savory dishes, the dry style harmonizes brilliantly with complex flavors.

 Which Producers Excel at Extra Brut?